by Matt Slick

 Apollonius of Tyana (a city south of Turkey) is sometimes offered as a challenge to the uniqueness of Jesus Christ.
 It is said that Apollonius, who lived in the first century, also performed miracles, had disciples, died, and appeared after his death the same as Jesus.
-Therefore, critics conclude that what Jesus did isn't unique.
-Some even say that this is evidence that the Christian account of Christ's healings, miracles, and post death appearances were merely copied from the accounts of Apollonius.
+Therefore, critics conclude, what Jesus did isn't unique.
+Some even say that this is evidence that the Christian account of Christ's healings, miracles, and post-death appearances was merely copied from the accounts of Apollonius.
 Are these accusations supportable?
 No, they aren't.

-First of all, the accounts of Apollonius were written well after he is supposed to have lived by a man named Philostratus (A.D.
-170-245).
+First of all, the accounts of Apollonius were written well after he is supposed to have lived by a man named Philostratus (170 - 245 A.D.).
 This is long after the New Testament was written.
-Therefore the written accounts of Apollonius were not written by eyewitnesses as were the Gospels.
+Therefore the written accounts of Apollonius were not written by eyewitnesses as were the gospels.
 If critics want to maintain that the New Testament is full of myth and must be discredited, then so must the accounts of Apollonius since the writings are written several generations after the fact.
-By contrast the New Testament was written by the eyewitnesses of Jesus' life.
+By contrast, the New Testament was written by the eyewitnesses of Jesus' life.
 Logically, it is the New Testament accounts that are far more reliable than those of Apollonius.
-Also, this would mean that if any borrowing was done, it was done by Philostratus, not by the Gospel writers.
+Also, this would mean that if any borrowing was done, it was done by Philostratus, not by the gospel writers.

 Third, Philostratus is the only source for the accounts of Apollonius where the Bible is multi-sourced.
 In other words, we have different writers writing about Jesus.
 Matthew, Mark, Luke, John, Paul, etc., are different writers whose epistles were gathered by the Church and assembled into the Bible.
 That means that there is no verification for Apollonius other than the single writing of Philostratus.